RunestoneInteractive/httlads/_sources/Statistics/cs2_new_business_data.rst

 In our starting a business spreadsheet, we have a column that contains the name of each country.
 It has a bunch of business-related data about each country in other columns.
-On our countries of the world sheet, we have a column of country names and other information about countries in other columns.
+In our countries of the world sheet, we have a column of country names and other information about countries in other columns.
 The two sheets do not have the countries in the same order.
 Also, they have most of the same countries, but not all.